Home » Arts and Crafts For Kids » Easy Rainbow Bird Painting For Kids

 Step 3: Add Color To The Background

-You can see the above options for ways to do this.
-Here, we used one color of watercolor paint above the horizon line and a different one below.
+You can see the options above for how to do this.
+Here, we used one color of watercolor paint above the horizon line and another below.
 Try not to get the color inside the birds.

 Step 4: Let Dry